Capgemini/Apollo/docs/getting-started-guides/rackspace.md

 _NOTE: The script will provision a new environment (in Rackspace public cloud by default) and a 3 node mesos master cluster across all the availability zones in LON (London datacenter).

-It will also create a mesos slave cluster.
+It will also create a mesos agent cluster.

 It will then generate a dynamic Ansible inventory based on the Terraform state file and run an Ansible playbook to provision the cluster.